The British Academy / Wolfson Fellowships 2022-23 guidance notes

 Application deletion: You can delete your application at any time although it is often a lot easier to just re-edit your existing application.
 We will be able to recover a deleted application for a period of seven days after deletion.
 After this, it will be permanently removed from the system.

 Application returned for editing: The Organisation Approver can return your application to you for further editing, but the original deadline remains in place.
-If your application is returned to you for editing, then you must resubmit it again before the deadline and allow enough time for your employing institution to approve it.

-Title of Research Proposal
+Title of research proposal

 In this field, please avoid using any unnecessary quotation or other punctuation marks (e.g. do not use quotation marks round the full title simply to indicate it is a title).
 Consider the presentation by checking the ‘print application’ option to ensure that the title appears as you wish it to.